Deployment Topologies

 Generated from

-data/topologies/*.yamlbyscripts/render_topology_doc.py.
+src/lib/topologies/data.tsandcontent/topologies/_overview.mdbyscripts/gen-topologies-doc.mjs.
 Do not edit this file by hand.
-Edit the YAML and regenerate.
+Edit the data or the overview partial and runnpm run gen-topologies.

 How to read this.
 This catalog is meant to be walked through with your LangChain PS contact.
 The rubric scores reflect typical enterprise customers; your specifics may differ.

-This catalog enumerates LangSmith, Fleet, and LangGraph Deployments topologies, ordered by recommendation preference.
+This catalog enumerates LangSmith deployment topologies, ordered by recommendation preference.
 Each entry is scored against a common rubric so they can be compared on the dimensions that matter for choosing between them.

 Where things run